 Job Market Paper

-Constraint on the Global Arms Supply and Implications for Modern Conflicts
+The Global Arms Supply Constraint and Its Implications for Modern Conflicts

 Working Papers